BibleReadingPlan/BibleReadingPlans/README.md

 1. Bug fix: Problem with books having multi-word names causing parts of names being lost is corrected.

 1. Bug fix: Problems with passage headers for non-English languages -- sometimes header would contain both English and other language --  are corrected.

+1. Bug fix: Error which was causing Create Bible Reading Plans plugin to not work fixed.

 ## 2.2.3